House I Love

 How to organize a small kitchen

 The kitchen is the heart of the house.
 We start the day with breakfast, then prepare lunch and gather around the table.
 Coffee time, homework with the children, the preparation of a cake.
-Let me tell you how to organize a small kitchen.
+Let me tell you how to organize a small kitchen, starting with smart plumbing solutions that maximize space and efficiency.

 Especially if it is small, clutter and confusion are just around the corner.
 To make it less chaotic and more functional as possible, the organization of spaces and utensils must reign in the kitchen.
 Having an organized kitchen means: